YuliWanghust/BrainMD/README.md

 | BrainMD-select (2D MRI)   | 2453        | NIFTI      | [link](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/ywang687_jh_edu/Ei4JwF9UQidBr2YqElGv7NAB7JOGL08TsiqcPY4clDxtaQ?e=Q8xaZD)    |
 | BrainBench (text)         | 2453        | CSV/JSON   | [link](https://livejohnshopkins-my.sharepoint.com/:u:/g/personal/ywang687_jh_edu/Ee-hBGNtuL5Gv_CnLrMz79gBTiniGwoEjr16HYXOKMcXHw?e=YeRcnJ)    |

-For each data type, the dataset includes the following files:
+For each data type, the example of dataset includes the following files (conatc the PI for the data user agreement for the full dataset):

-**Raw_data and Synthesized_data**:
+**Dataset organizations**:

-1. xxxxx.dcm  % original volume
+1. xxxxx.dcm  % original high-resolution brain tumor MRI volume
-2. xxxxx.nii.gz  % extracted centerline
+2. xxxxx.nii.gz  % extracted representative slides from radiologists or Vote-MI
-3. xxxxx.JSON  % graph with edge information
+3. xxxxx.JSON  % example of text/radiology report information

 ## Note:
 ```./cohort``` and ```./reports``` contain the code that was used to generate the BrainMD dataset.
 These programs cannot be run with the full BrianMD dataset as they require identified data, but help illustrate the exact steps we did to form our cohort.